WebQnA/WebQA_Baseline/README.md

 **Update (29 Sep, 2021)**:

-We clarify here what are arguments `--gold_feature_folder`, `--distractor_feature_folder`, and `--x_distractor_feature_folder`.
+*(Forget about this if you are following the feature file structures in the Mar28 release)* We clarify here what are arguments `--gold_feature_folder`, `--distractor_feature_folder`, and `--x_distractor_feature_folder`.
 Basically, during implementation we divide the images into 3 buckets: positive images for image-based queries (`gold`), negative images for image-based queries (`distractors`) and negative images for text-based queries (`x_distractors`), where the 'x' stands for 'cross-modality'.
 Image- and text-based queries can be disinguished via the "Qcate" field in the dataset file.
 Text-based queries all have `Qcate == 'text'`, while the rest are image-based ones.

 ## Environment
 ```